ac12644/Crypto-Charity/README.md

 - Create a fundraising campaign
 - users can donate in ETH💰
 - Bneficiary can withdraw the donated amount💲
-- Doner can view last donations and generate receipt🧾
+- Doner can view last donations and generate receipt🧾(TO DO)

 <p align="right">(<a href="#top">back to top</a>)</p>